HOSTED-POWER/docs-turbostack-app/Technologies/CMS & Frameworks/NodeJS/referenceguide.md

 # Node.js Hosting Reference Guide

 We provide optimized server environments for running **Node.js applications**.
 As the hosting provider, we maintain the server infrastructure, network, and runtime environment.
-Application code, dependencies, environment variables, and process management within your project are your responsibility.
+Application code, dependencies, environment variables, and process management within your project areyour responsibility. (but we are always happy to assist when you are encountering issue ofcourse)

-This guide outlines the typical file structure, recommended permissions, process management, and caching options for Node.js applications.
+This guide outlines the typical file structure and recommended permissions for your application.

 ---